Typicalsv/PassGen/README.md

 # How does it work?
 After you pick name and expected password lenght, script runs `for` loop.
 This loop provides random number in range `0-72` after every turn, then it converts it to index of `charArr` array.
-Char labelled with this index is being added to `Pass` array, which at the end contains final password.
+Char labeled with this index is being added to `Pass` array, which at the end contains final password.

 # Write it down!
 Using **StreamWriter** class this script will create text file named `PassAll` on your desktop, which is being modified everytime when you create new password with `PassGen`.